floppydisken/dipper/README.md

-# Dipper: The companion Dapper has always needed
+# Dipper: The companion Dapper didn't know it needed

 A true companion to Dapper for that near-native-sql experience.
 This source generator automatically converts SQL files into strongly typed query classes for use with Dapper.